utdata/csvkit-nicar/README.md

 This is the command-line version of going to your Desktop, double-clicking on the "hands-on" folder, then again on the "rest_of_path" folder.

 Now, let's make sure you really are where you should be.
-Type in `$ pwd` command and you should get the path back at you:
+Use the `$ pwd` command and you should get are return similar to this:

 ```
 $ pwd